MetaMind/apex-utils/README.md

         // Get a new token
         JWT jwt = new JWT('RS256');
-        // jwt.cert = 'JWTCert'; // Uncomment this if you used a Salesforce certificate to sign up for a Predictive Services account jwt.pkcs8 = keyContents; // Comment this if you are using jwt.cert jwt.iss = 'developer.force.com';
+        // jwt.cert = 'JWTCert'; // Uncomment this if you used a Salesforce certificate to sign up for an Einstein Platform account jwt.pkcs8 = keyContents; // Comment this if you are using jwt.cert jwt.iss = 'developer.force.com';
         jwt.sub = 'yourname@example.com';